-In 1997, GyroStim inventor Kevin Maher and his wife Rhonda, gave birth to a little girl, Mackenzie.
-Born three months premature, she was diagnosed with severe spastic quadriplegia cerebral palsy and given a prognosis of a life impacted by severe disabilities.
+In 1997, Kevin and Rhonda Maher gave birth to a little girl, Mackenzie.
+Born three months premature, Mackenzie was diagnosed with severe spastic quadriplegia cerebral palsy and given a prognosis of a life hindered by severe disabilities.

 There had to be a better way.

 Mackenzie age 3, propped up for the photo.

 Mackenzie age 6